roleoroleo/yi-hack-MStar/README.md

   - SSH server - dropbear
   - Telnet server - busybox
   - FTP server
+  - Authentication for HTTP, RTSP and ONVIF server.
   - Watermark removed
   - The possibility to disable all the cloud features.